concretesolutions/sunomono/README.md

 ####Screens

 ```
-  cs-bdd generate screen ScreenName
+  suno generate screen ScreenName
 ```
 The screen generator will create both Platform dependent screens in the folders `features/android/screens` and `features/ios/screens`.

 ```
-  cs-bdd generate aScreen AndroidScreenName
+  suno generate android-screen AndroidScreenName
-  cs-bdd generate iScreen iOSScreenName
+  suno generate ios-screen iOSScreenName
 ```
-The aScreen and iScreen will create only the Android and iOS dependent screens respectively.
+The android-screen and ios-screen will create only the Android and iOS dependent screens respectively.

 ## Continuous Integration (CI)